ptaconet/modisfast/README.md

 ***Harmonize ?***

-opendapr uses a single function to query the various data servers.
+opendapr uses a single function to query the various data servers, and output data are proposed in various formats (NetCDF, ASCII, JSON).

 ***Speed-up ?***

-opendapr uses the OPeNDAP (*Open-source Project for a Network Data Access Protocol*) abilities to download strictly the data that is needed : no more 1° x 1° MODIS tiles when our region of interest is only 100 km x 100 km wide \!
+opendapr uses the abilities offered by OPeNDAP (*Open-source Project for a Network Data Access Protocol*) to download strictly the data that is needed : no more 1° x 1° MODIS tiles when our region of interest is only 100 km x 100 km wide \!
 This results in a reduction of the physical size of the data that is imported, and hence of the downloading time.
 In addition, opendapr enables to parallelize the download.

 [*Another package to download MODIS or SMAP data ?*](#other-packages) Yes.
 But opendapr acts a bit differently and hopefully helps if you :